 Table of Contents

-1. Why Intake-First Integration Wins
+1. Why Does Intake-First Integration Win?

-2. The 90-Day Integration Timeline Overview
+2. What Does the 90-Day Integration Timeline Look Like?

-3. Pre-Close: Setting Up for Day 1
+3. How Do You Set Up for Day 1 Before Close?

-4. Week 1-2: Discovery and Baseline
+4. What Should You Do in Week 1-2: Discovery and Baseline?

-5. Week 3-4: Quick Wins and Visibility
+5. What Should You Do in Week 3-4: Quick Wins and Visibility?

-6. Week 5-6: Process Standardization
+6. What Should You Do in Week 5-6: Process Standardization?

-7. Week 7-8: Technology and Training
+7. What Should You Do in Week 7-8: Technology and Training?

-8. Week 9-10: Optimization and Monitoring
+8. What Should You Do in Week 9-10: Optimization and Monitoring?

-9. Week 11-12: Documentation and Handoff
+9. What Should You Do in Week 11-12: Documentation and Handoff?

-12. Common Integration Failures
+12. What Are the Most Common Integration Failures?

 13. Key Takeaways

-Why Intake-First Integration Wins
+Why Does Intake-First Integration Win?

 Traditional healthcare integration focuses on back-office consolidation: billing, HR, supply chain.
 These are important, but they are slow and invisible to patients.
 Intake-first integration flips the priority.